Health, Safety and Wellbeing

 We provide mental health training for leaders and employees, equipping them with the skills to recognise and refer colleagues for assistance as required.
 By creating awareness about mental health, in particular psychosocial hazards, they can recognise a problem before it develops – and help.

-Employee Assistance Programme
+Employee Assistance Program

-Our Employee Assistance Programme gives employees access to professional coaching, advice and support for themselves and their families.
+Our Employee Assistance Program gives employees access to professional coaching, advice and support for themselves and their families.
 It can help with many types of concerns, including financial and legal questions, children’s needs, family relationships, advice for supporting an ill parent, balancing work and home, and dealing with change and stress.
-More than 98% of our employees are covered by this programme, and the rest are supported by on-site counsellors.
+More than 98% of our employees are covered by this program, and the rest are supported by on-site counsellors.

-Helping our colleagues: peer support programme
+Helping our colleagues: peer support program

 We know that when people reach out for help, particularly in a work environment, they are more likely to approach friends and colleagues than to use more formal support programmes.
-Our peer support programme equips employees at all levels of the business to support their colleagues through difficult times.
+Our peer support program equips employees at all levels of the business to support their colleagues through difficult times.

 Supporting employees affected by domestic violence